code-423n4/2023-06-lukso-findings/data/LeoS-G.md

 ## [G-01] Use  `do while`  loops instead of  `for`  loops
 Utilizing a do-while loop would result in a lower gas cost as the condition is not evaluated during the initial iteration.
+This is only valid when it is sure the first iteration validate the condition.

 *5 instances*